PtiCalin/IFT2720_Laboratoire3_Collecte_Personnage/TESTING.md

 - [x] In the **Project** window, find `Assets/InputSystem_Actions.inputactions`
 - [x] Right-click it and select **"Generate C# Class"**
 - [x] This creates `InputSystem_Actions.cs` in your Scripts folder (it should appear automatically)
-- [x] This class allows PlayerController to read input from the configured actions
+- [x] This class allows Player to read input from the configured actions

 ### 3. Customize Input Bindings (Optional)